Chairman Joint Chiefs of Staff Jordan visits LOC in Chakothi sector

 sector on Thursday.

-LOC and ceasefire violations by Indian forces, causing loss
+about the situation along the LOC and ceasefire violations by

-of precious civilian lives along the LOC and damage to the
+Indian forces, causing loss of precious civilian lives along the

-properties of peace-loving populace.
+LOC and damage to the properties of peace-loving populace.

 Commander Rawalpindi Corps, Lt General Nadeem Raza,